-The Real Housewives Of Potomac Recap: A Frosty Reunion
+The Real Housewives of Potomac Recap: A Frosty Reunion

 Karen makes it REALLY HARD to like her.
 She’s clearly dealing with some stuff but she’s reading insinuations about her parents’ death into everything when she was the one who brought it up.
 It also doesn’t help that she’s refusing to answer any questions about what’s going on in her life.
 She could answer the questions without answering the questions and get people off her back.
 Having a sense of humor about literally anything (aside from her parents’ passing) would make the other women be more open to her.

-Ashley clearly doesn’t get that making a “drop the soap” joke is wrong not because Karen came Michael first but because it’s wishing prison rape on someone.
+Ashley clearly doesn’t get that making a “drop the soap” joke is wrong, not because Karen came at Michael first, but because it’s wishing prison rape on someone.
 Y’know.

 Karen believes that everyone’s attacks on her are well-planned and entirely malicious.
 It seems like the other women have pretty dry and dark senses of humor and are willing to joke about everything.
 It definitely can go too far but they seem to care about each other.
 Karen absolutely deserves to be angry and put off by their insinuations about Ray’s finances.
 The women are equally put-off by Karen talking down to them about their lives when hers is a mess.

 I’m not sure I entirely believe that Gizelle has been making an effort to see Karen outside of the show but I do believe Karen probably hasn’t made it easy.
 Gizelle should keep trying and when Karen breaks down while talking about her family, Gizelle is the only one to get up and go comfort her.
-Maybe going on a reality show reunion two weeks after your father’s funeral is a bad idea.
+Maybe going on a reality-show reunion two weeks after your father’s funeral is a bad idea.

 Shout out for Karen saying that she is tired of being strong.